SecureDrop Workstation Release Management

 1. Save and publish build metadata.

-2. Open a PR to https://github.com/freedomofpress/securedrop-apt-test with the package you want to deploy.
-Remember to link to your build logs commit.
-Once your PR is merged, the package will be deployed to https://apt-test.freedom.press.
+2. Open a PR to https://github.com/freedomofpress/securedrop-apt-test with the packages you want to deploy.
+Once merged, the packages will be deployed to https://apt-test.freedom.press.

 Step 3: Begin QA

-Once an rc package has been approved, you are ready to move on to the next step.
+Once QA testers are satisfied with the packages, you are ready to move on to the next step.

 Step 4: Create a release tag

-2. Sign the tag with the SecureDrop release key (or ask another maintainer to do this).
+3. Sign the tag with the SecureDrop release key or ask another maintainer to do this and push the signed tag

-Step 5: Build and deploy the package to apt-qa
+Step 5: Build and deploy the packages to apt-qa

 git clone git@github.com:freedomofpress/securedrop-builder.git